 Jobber records the GPS location when employees clock in and out of jobs.
 For continuous vehicle tracking with trip histories, speed data, and fuel monitoring, you’ll need the third-party Force Fleet Tracking integration (powered by Mojio), available on Connect and Grow plans in the U.S. only.
 Jobber does not offer native geofencing.

 Both are strong options for small home service businesses.
 Jobber has a cleaner interface and a better mobile app.
 Housecall Pro has stronger built-in marketing tools and a more flexible pricing model.
 Jobber excels for businesses that prioritize simplicity.
 Housecall Pro excels for businesses that want marketing automation without paying for an add-on.
+If you are on a tight budget, you should also compare Jobber vs Yardbook for landscapers.

 Jobber’s AI Receptionist (launched August 2025) is an AI-powered virtual assistant that answers phone calls and texts 24/7.
 It matches caller IDs to existing client profiles, takes messages, books visits, captures job request details, and texts back callers who hang up.
 It’s included in the Plus plan ($599/month) or available as a Grow plan add-on for $99/month.
 It has already processed over 200,000 conversations.